Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 - Highly configurable scenes and sources

-- Huge plugin ecosystem
+- Large plugin ecosystem and community

 OBS Weaknesses

-- Steep learning curve
+- Steep learning curve for beginners

-- No built-in video editor at all
+- No built-in video editor whatsoever

 - No cloud sharing or hosting